Đông Nhi: Personal life

 In November 2019, she married singer Ông Cao Thắng in an emotional wedding attended by many public figures.
 The following year, in October, she gave birth to a baby girl named Winnie.
 In August 2024, the couple had another daughter.

 Public image

 Fandom

-On April 19, 2008, Nhi's fanbase was established under the name Potatoes (shortened as Po) which is still active.
+On April 19, 2008, Đông Nhi's fanbase was established under the name Potatoes (shortened as Po) which is still active.
 Her fan club helped her win the BFF contest and become the first Vietnamese singer to own "a star".